Fix: AWS Lambda Cold Start Timeout and Slow First Invocation

 # https://github.com/alexcasalboni/aws-lambda-power-tuningCheck for initialization errors.
 If your cold start code throws an error, Lambda retries the initialization on every invocation — making every call a cold start.
 Check CloudWatch Logs for initialization errors.

-For Lambda import errors specifically, see Fix: AWS Lambda Import Module Error.
-For Lambda timeouts unrelated to cold starts, see Fix: AWS Lambda Timeout.
+For Lambda import errors specifically, see Fix: AWS Lambda Import Module Error, and for Lambda timeouts unrelated to cold starts, see Fix: AWS Lambda Timeout.
+For SnapStart-specific problems, see Fix: AWS Lambda SnapStart Not Working, and for missing log lines that hide cold-start data, see Fix: AWS CloudWatch Logs Not Appearing.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.